stnava/BlindANTsPyMM/README.md

 or install the latest release via

 ```
-pip install antspymm
+pip install blindantspymm
 ```

 # what this will do

-ANTsPyMM will process several types of brain MRI into tabular form as well as normalized (standard template) space.
+blindANTsPyMM will process several types of brain MRI into tabular form as well as normalized (standard template) space.
 The processing includes:

 * T1wHier uses hierarchical processing from ANTsPyT1w organized around these measurements